gissavem/InventoryApi/README.md

 # InventoryApi - A study in api integration, Docker, and design patterns by John Andersson

-## Design pattern motivation
+## Design pattern motivations

-### Iterator
+### Visitor :heavy_check_mark:

-The most obvious design pattern in use in this application is the Iterator pattern .
+Creating relevant responses while iterating over collections is made easy by utilizing a visitor pattern.
+Both when I add the total amount of all ingredients and when getting the current inventory.

-### Singleton
+### Singleton :x:

 I could have chosen to register the **IIventoryService** as a singleton in Startup and call it a day, but I chose to instead use a scoped instance for the injection of the service.
 In .NET there is built in methods for these different approcaches when configuring dependency injection.
 A Singleton is always the same instance across all uses in the application.
 Scoped objects on the other hand are the same within a request, but different across different requests.